Smoking and your health – a thoracic surgeon tells you straight what's happening to your body

 Nicotine addiction is still a current social problem

 Currently, there are numerous prevention programs aimed at combating chronic tobacco smoking.
 Despite a number of healthcare initiatives and government support programs, the problem of cigarette smoking remains a persistent problem.
 Compulsive smoking remains a chronic disease not only in Poland but also worldwide.
 Young people, even school-age youth, are increasingly turning to cigarettes.
-The scale of this problem has led to an epidemic of tobacco-related diseases , the negative consequences have impacted the health of society as a whole.
+The scale of this problem has led to an epidemic of tobacco-related diseases, the negative consequences have impacted the health of society as a whole.

 Prevention as a protective shield of health

 Tobacco contained in cigarettes has long been a known stimulant with harmful health effects.
-Public awareness , which significantly impact our health, is increasingly gaining attention Tobacco smoke contains over 7,000 carcinogenic substances , which negatively impact both the active smoker and those around them who inhale cigarette smoke.
+Public awareness of both active and passive smoking , which significantly impact our health, is increasingly gaining attention .
+Tobacco smoke contains over 7,000 carcinogenic substances , which negatively impact both the active smoker and those around them who inhale cigarette smoke.
 People nearby are also exposed to inhaling these substances, unknowingly increasing the risk of respiratory and cardiovascular diseases.
 Therefore, the most important preventive measure is immediate cessation for smokers, and complete abstinence from nicotine for nonsmokers.
 This should serve as a role model for others struggling to quit.
 A "nonsmoker attitude" provides a protective shield against many diseases, including preventable chronic obstructive pulmonary disease (COPD).

 Nicotine addiction as a pathogenic factor